Emmett Kelly: Hollywood, nightclubs and featured clown

 Although Emmett Kelly had been a household name for decades, it was television that exposed Willie to millions of people who never would have attended the circus.
-Throughout the 1960s and 1970s, a new generation came to know the tramp character through those appearances- among them, a guest spot on Bette Midler’s first network television special which aired just before Christmas 1977.
+Throughout the 1960s and 1970s, a new generation came to know the tramp character through those appearances – among them, a guest spot on Bette Midler’s first network television special which aired just before Christmas 1977.
 The NBC program was produced by Aaron Russo, one of Hollywood's biggest producers at the time.

-The program included the spotlight routine and a poignant segment where Midler sang the sentimental song "Hello in There," to Willie.
+The program included the spotlight routine and a poignant segment where Midler sang the sentimental song "Hello in There" to Willie.

-Although he never retired, he could now be very selective in his public appearances and that flexibility allowed Emmett and Evi to become prominent citizens in Sarasota while at the same time embracing the area's circus heritage.
+Although he never retired, he could now be very selective in his public appearances, and that flexibility allowed Emmett and Evi to become prominent citizens in Sarasota while at the same time embracing the area's circus heritage.
 When Karl Wallenda produced the first Showfolks Circus in 1967, Willie and the spotlight were a featured act.
-In the years that followed Emmett became a sought-after speaker at circus symposiums, and in 1976 he appeared in a one-man show at the new Van Wezel Performing Arts Hall, accompanied by the Sarasota Concert Band.
+In the years that followed, Emmett became a sought-after speaker at circus symposia, and in 1976, he appeared in a one-man show at the new Van Wezel Performing Arts Hall, accompanied by the Sarasota Concert Band.

 While Willie was still regularly seen on television commercials and special programs, his last appearances in the circus ring came in a pair of shows produced by Paul Kaye in 1974 at the Capital Centre arena in Landover, Maryland.
 The all-star production, Circus America, featured The Wallendas, Carol and Wayne Zacchini, Tarzan Zerbini, and The Nerveless Nocks, but the star of the show was Emmett Kelly.

 After the Circus America date, Paul Kaye hired Emmett to appear in another show that nearly ended in tragedy.
 The circus was to be held in Hawaii at the Honolulu International Center.
 As the troupe was checking luggage at Los Angeles International Airport, a terrorist bomb went off in a nearby locker.
 "At first I thought it was a joke," Emmett told a reporter.
 "Then when I saw the smoke and flying glass, I got scared as hell."
 The explosion killed three people and injured 36 others.
 Despite the bombing, the performers eventually made their way to Honolulu.
 Not long after, investigators arrested a Yugoslavian immigrant who was later convicted of murder and sentenced to life in prison.